Learn why the ongoing monitoring of these reputation management-related metrics is an opportunity which should not be overlooked. But often is.

 What does this mean?

-For one, review volume is one of the most important numbers your business needs to track.
+For one, review volume is one of the most important numbers your business needs to track in terms of overall reputation management monitoring.

 Further, review frequency should be your priority.